kyverno/website/content/en/docs/Installation/_index.md

 Secret | Data | Content
 ------------ | ------------- | -------------
-`kyverno-svc.kyverno.svc.kyverno-tls-pair` | tls.key & tls.crt  | key and signed certificate
+`kyverno-svc.<namespace where Kyverno will be installed>.svc.kyverno-tls-pair` | tls.key & tls.crt  | key and signed certificate
-`kyverno-svc.kyverno.svc.kyverno-tls-ca` | rootCA.crt | root CA used to sign the certificate
+`kyverno-svc.<namespace where Kyverno will be installed>.svc.kyverno-tls-ca` | rootCA.crt | root CA used to sign the certificate

 Kyverno uses Secrets created above to setup TLS communication with the kube-apiserver and specify the CA bundle to be used to validate the webhook server's certificate in the admission webhook configurations.